ubacourage/Network-Traffic-Analysis-Lab/README.md

 Used to detect ARP broadcasts and possible ARP spoofing activity.

 ### Findings
--Zero ARP packets were observed.
+Zero ARP packets were observed.

 ### Observation